Saptahik Bartaman

-Saptahik Bartaman is a Bengali language weekly magazine published by Bartaman Pvt.
+Saptahik Bartaman (সাপ্তাহিক বর্তমান) is a Bengali language weekly magazine published by Bartaman Pvt.
 Ltd. (the publisher of the newspaper Bartaman) from Kolkata, India.
 It had a circulation of 1,48,378, in January–June, 2011.

+It is the largest Bengali family magazine in Eastern India.
+This weekly magazine is available in print and can also be accessed online through their official app.
+It is part of the Bartaman Group which has evolved into one of the most influential media houses in Eastern India.
+Saptahik Bartaman can be accessed in the Bartaman official website.